 2018/19 £1.03 million

-How is the lifetime allowance calculated?
+How is the lifetime allowance worked out?

-When any LGPS benefit, or any other pension arrangement you may have, is put into payment you use up some of your lifetime allowance – so even if your pensions are small and individually will not be more than the lifetime allowance, you should keep a record of any pensions you receive.
+When any LGPS benefit, or any other pension arrangement you may have, is put into payment you use up some of your lifetime allowance.
+So, even if your pensions are small and individually will not be more than the lifetime allowance, you should keep a record of any pensions you receive.
 If you have a pension in payment before 6 April 2006, this will be treated as having used up part of your lifetime allowance.

 If your LGPS benefits are more than your lifetime allowance limit you will have to pay tax on the excess.
 If your excess benefits are paid as a pension the charge will be 25%, with income tax deducted on the ongoing pension payments; if the excess benefits are taken as a lump sum they will be taxed once only at 55%.